NethServer/nethserver-mlvpn/README.rst

   * server: ``identifier`` is a unique name of the connection, like "fiber1"; ``address`` is the bind IP, it should always be ``0.0.0.0``; ``port`` is the unique binding port
   * client: ``identifier`` is the name of an existing red interface, like ``eth2``; ``address`` is the remote server public IP or hostname; ``port`` is the server remote port

-* ``ControlPort``: HTTP port to use for retrieving tunnel statics.
-The port is bind only on 127.0.0.1.
-Use progressive ports starting from ``50001``
+* ``ControlPort``: HTTP port to use for retrieving tunnel statistics.
+The port is bound only to 127.0.0.1.
+Use consecutive  port numbers starting from ``50001``

-* ``Encryption``: if ``enabled`` all traffic will be encrypted, if ``disabled`` session data (auth) will still be encrypted, but all data packets will not
+* ``Encryption``: if ``enabled`` all traffic will be encrypted, if ``disabled`` session data (auth) will still be encrypted, but all data packets will be not

 * ``LocalPeer``: a local virtual IP for the tunnel, used for firewall rules

-* ``LossTolerence``: the maximum loss ratio accepted before the link affected is being considered too lossy and removed from aggregation.
+* ``LossTolerence``: the maximum packet loss ratio accepted before the link affected is being considered too lossy and removed from aggregation.
-  This value is expressed in percent.
+  This value is expressed as a percentage.
 A value of ``100`` disables the loss tolerance system

 * ``Nat``: set it to ``enabled`` if the tunnel should be used for internet access.
-Inside the the client use the tunnel as default gateway; inside the server, it enabled the masquerading.
+On the client use the tunnel as default gateway; on the server it enables IP masquerading.
-  Set to ``disabled`` if the tunnel should be used to access services running on the server (or on a network attached to it)
+  Set to ``disabled`` if the tunnel should be used to access services running on the server itself or a local network

 * ``Password``: random password used for encryption